Dance Programme 2015-2016

 AMAZON DANCE PROJECT

 In April 2015 we brought together martial arts and dance practitioners to collaborate on a research programme for young women.
 Amanda developed the work further and led a pilot project with 12 young women in Barrow for five weeks in September and October.
+The next phase of development will bring together Dance Movement Psychotherapist, Clinical Psychologist, Life Coach and an evaluation process led by Lancaster University.

 MAKE YOUR MOVE PROJECT